-- Juvederm Savings: Receive $50 OFF one syringe of Juvederm or $125 off two syringes!
+- Juvederm Special: Take $50 off one syringe of Juvederm and $100 off two syringes.

 Botox is an ultra-popular cosmetic treatment in Philadelphia, also used by more than 7 million individuals in over70 countries.
 In the United States, FDA approved cosmetic applications for Botox include reducing the appearance of facial wrinkles on the forehead, between the brows, and around the eyes.